Patented & Distinctive Bit Braces, a Research Study

 Return to Main Page

-Here's a brace that has two clearly defined and almost literally followed patents, separated by only a year, making the active period of patent protection about sixteen years, compared to
+Here's a brace that has two clearly defined and almost literally followed patents, separated by only a year, making the active period of patent protection about sixteen years

-Ives-Pfleghar616.
-Frank P. Pfleghar's US Patent 175,151 is the earlier one and also the most difficult to recognize, because the rotatable pawl is disk-shaped in the realized version and just a segment of a circle in the patent drawing.
+.
+Charles Amidon's U.S. Patent 283,844 is the earlier one and also the most difficult to recognize, because the rotatable pawl is disk-shaped in the realized version, whereas Frank Pfleghar's U.S. Patent 175,151 in practice also has a disk-shaped pawl.
 William A. Ives' US Patent 195,373 chuck is a better design (longer threads) compared to the chuck on the later Ives-Pfleghar616.

 Ives - Pfleghar patented brace mug shots